vanshraj-Git/Python-Series-Programs/README.md

-Sum of series programs in python language
+Sum of series programs in python programming language.